Yes on Measure H – Pasadena for Rent Control

 This November, Pasadena voters will have the opportunity to enact rent control and real eviction protections in our city.
-Learn why you should vote YES on rent control for a stable and Affordable Pasadena!
+Learn why you should vote YES on Measure H for a stable and Affordable Pasadena!

 About the charter amendment

-The Pasadena Fair and Equitable Housing charter amendment has two main parts:
+Measure H—the Pasadena Fair and Equitable Housing charter amendment—has two main parts: